knowrohit/SCRIPTWRITING-USING-RNN/README.md

 Sequential processing in absence of sequences.
 You might be thinking that having sequences as inputs or outputs could be relatively rare, but an important point to realize is that even if your inputs/outputs are fixed vectors, it is still possible to use this powerful formalism to process them in a sequential manner.
 For instance, the figure below shows results from two very nice papers from DeepMind.
 On the left, an algorithm learns a recurrent network policy that steers its attention around an image; In particular, it learns to read out house numbers from left to right (Ba et al.).
 On the right, a recurrent network generates images of digits by learning to sequentially add color to a canvas (Gregor et al.):

-Left: RNN learns to read house numbers.
-Right: RNN learns to paint house numbers.
-The takeaway is that even if your data is not in form of sequences, you can still formulate and train powerful models that learn to process it sequentially.
-You’re learning stateful programs that process your fixed-sized data.

 ![image](https://user-images.githubusercontent.com/48828304/170945613-4efd1ce5-d54b-410b-a3d3-f508de9c6d35.png)